 Sometimes unique isn’t enough to describe these staycations.

-What I love about an Airbnb in particular is it’s like your home away from home.
+What I love about a UK staycation is it’s like your home away from home.
 You get to stay in some truly stunning locations without having the stuffiness of a hotel.
 You get to do what you want, when you want.
 Now that’s my kind of holiday.

 From cute castles to houseboats to futuristic glamping pods, if you’re looking for a weekend to remember you’re guaranteed to find it here.